 TN or IPS?

 The Twisted Nematic (TN) is a very well known form of technology and it is also considered to be the oldest as well.
-Its best feature is that is gives short response times, which is why it is great for gaming platforms, but, unfortunately, is not good for a photographic use.
+Its best feature is that it gives short response times, which is why it is great for a gaming platform, but unfortunately is not good for a photographic use.
 When combined with LED lighting, a Twisted Nematic monitor can provide a lot of brightness and use less power than other technologies of its kind.

 However, TN also has features that are not as advantageous.
 For instance, it has color distortions that happen when viewing wide angles.
-These monitors have six bit color technology.
-They are not able to show all colors of the 24 bit color range that most video cards can show you, which are around sixteen million colors.
-Also, there are huge differences in certain products.
-But the ones that are on the low end will have a color for just the medium range angle changes.
+These monitors have 6 bit color technology.
+They are not able to show all the colors of the 24 bit color range that most video cards can show you, which add up to around 60 million colors.
+There are huge differences in certain products, but the ones that are on the low end will have a color for just the medium range angle changes.
 You will be able to recognize a Twisted Nematic monitor because of such color modifications, if you are looking at the picture from the top or from the sides.

 In Plane Switching (IPS) is a contemporary technology that uses other types of technologies such as S-IPS, AS-IPS, H-IPS and E-IPS.
-The main reason that you want to use IPS panels is because they are either 8 or 10 bit technology.
-They produce a minimum of one hundred and twenty five percent of the colors that are available in the NTSC gamut.
+The main reason that you want to use IPS panels is because they are either 8- or 10-bit technology.
+They produce a minimum of 125 percent of the colors that are available in the NTSC gamut.
 Also, these colors are not distorted when you look at them from various angles.
-The majority of them can be viewed way beyond one hundred and seventy degrees.
+The majority of them can be viewed well beyond 170 degrees.
 Previously, the only problem had to do with emphasizing the black colors, which usually meant that there were going to be some problems with the contrast.
 Also, IPS panels tend to be pricey and they are also slow at first.

 Manufacturers have begun to produce Super IPS panels, but at cheaper prices.
 The response times have been reduced a lot and the contrast has been greatly enhanced.
 Also, the color display and the selections to calibrate the colors are a lot better than other panels of this kind.
 There is no distortion, even when you are viewing at shaper angles.